coq/coq/doc/sphinx/proofs/writing-proofs/index.rst

 the verification of the resulting proof term to the :ref:`kernel
 <core-language>`.

-This chapter is divided in several sub-chapters, describing the basic ideas of the proof mode (during which tactics can be used), and several flavors of tactics, including the SSReflect proof language:
+This chapter is divided in several parts, describing the basic ideas of the proof mode (during which tactics can be used), and several flavors of tactics, including the SSReflect proof language.

 .. toctree::
    :maxdepth: 1